richardamasah/lab4/business-logic/business.md

 ###  The Business Scenario

+"What if a car rental company could instantly know which cities were driving the most revenue, which vehicle types were wasting resources, and which users were their highest-value customers — all without hiring an analytics team?"

 Imagine a nationwide car rental company like **Axis, Hertz, or a local Ghanaian startup** with hundreds of vehicles and customers booking rentals daily.
 The business challenge is not just **renting cars**, but:

 * Understanding **which locations make the most money**